-Baptizing children of catechetical age Unbaptized school aged children are eligible to participate in a special program which will prepare them to be baptized, confirmed, and admitted to Holy Communion at the Easter Vigil.
+Unbaptized school aged children are eligible to participate in a special program OCIC, Order of the Christian Initiation of Children, which will prepare them to be baptized, confirmed, and admitted to Holy Communion at the Easter Vigil.
 They may celebrate these sacraments as long as they have attained the age of reason (around second grade).
 These children are prepared for their first confession in the year following their initiation.
 Please contact our Director of Christian Formation for details.

-Adult Baptism: A Journey of Conversion
+Adult Baptism: A Journey of Conversion--OCIA

 A Step-by-Step Look